juliansteenbakker/flutter_secure_storage/README.md

 ### Linux

-You need `libsecret-1-dev` and `libjsoncpp-dev` on your machine to build the project, and `libsecret-1-0` and `libjsoncpp1` to run the application (add it as a dependency after packaging your app).
+You need `libsecret-1-dev` on your machine to build the project, and `libsecret-1-0` to run the application (add it as a dependency after packaging your app).
 If you using snapcraft to build the project use the following

 ```yaml
 parts: